The Charter in Practice

 Housing reconsidered their offer

 A man moving into a permanent home felt that the flat he was offered put him at risk of relapse.
-His worker explained his rights under the Charter.
+His advocacy worker explained his rights under the Charter.
 The housing team looked again, and offered him a home in an area where he felt safer.

 Staff are now aware of rights too